CemRoot/CemRoot/README.md

-Bachelor's Degrees 4/4 year Software Engineering student.
-Passionate about Artificial Intelligence, Deep Learning, Machine Learning and open source.
-Also, have some experience in Artificial Intelligence with YOLO,OpenCV,Computer Vision and Data Analysis.
-Currently learning new technologies to implement on real world projects. **Love** to contribute to open-source.
+Bachelor's Degree 4/4 year Software Engineering student.
+Passionate about Artificial Intelligence, Deep Learning, Machine Learning, and open source.
+Also, have some experience in Artificial Intelligence with YOLO, OpenCV, Computer Vision, and Data Analysis.
+Currently learning new technologies to implement on real-world projects. **Love** to contribute to open-source.

 ## Technologies 🔥🔥🔥
 - MySQL